 Fourth generation of SCADA (Internet of things systems)

-Finally, the fourth and current generation of SCADA came in the 2000s, using the latest technological advances in industrial automation.
-Specifically, SCADA solutions of the fourth generation utilize cloud computing, Internet of things (IoT), and WAN protocols, such as Internet Protocol (IP), available thanks to the introduction of an open system architecture.
+Finally, the fourth and current generation of SCADA came in the 2000s, using the latest technological advances in industrial automation engineering.
+Specifically, SCADA solutions of the fourth generation utilize cloud computing, IoT, and WAN protocols, such as Internet Protocol (IP), available thanks to the introduction of an open system architecture.
 These innovations allowed SCADA systems to enable real-time communication of different components through an Ethernet connection, easier maintenance, high level of integration and reduced costs.

 One of the fundamental concepts related to SCADA systems is Historian, also sometimes called process historian.